kd100m/GunClub/README.md

   I like the fact Axie provides an income for its players and is accessible to lower income players.
 I would like to model its success.

-  Pokemon Cards(physical cards) *Expirimental* -
+  Pokemon Cards(physical cards) *Experimental* -

 I like the idea of a physical representation of the NFT to lure non-crypto people into the game.
 Not exactly sure the mechanics of it all.

   War (the card game) -

 The game where the you have a deck of shuffled cards split between players. players flip a card and the player with the highest value card wins.

 I like the randomness element because this keeps the game fair, I'm hoping to avoid a Pay-to-Win situation.

-                    introducing the games core element Shootout
+Introducing the games core element Shootout -

                       essentially each player's (power score) is multiplied by a randomly selected (score multiplier).
 The Player with highest value wins.